BAIF Development Research Foundation

 Jersey with the sturdy Indian breeds such as Gir from Gujarat.
 Later BAIF expanded the scope of activities to include animal health, nutrition, afforestation wasteland development, and tribal development.

 In 1997, the organization received the Adivasi Seva Sanstha award from the State Government of Maharashtra.

 History

-The organization was conceived by Gandhian leader Manibhai Desai after spending decades in Uruli Kanchan running a nature cure center there.
-Mahatma Gandhi stayed in the village near the city of Pune in 1946.
+Mahatma Gandhi stayed in the Urali Kanchan village near the city of Pune in 1946.
 At that time Gandhi had lost trust in western medicine and wanted to explore Nature therapy.
-For this purpose he nominated Manibhai as the manager of the newly established Nature therapy Ashram at Uruli.
+For this purpose he nominated Manibhai as the manager of the newly established Nature therapy Ashram at Urali.
 The young Manibhai gave a pledge to Mahatma Gandhi to devote his life to uplifting of Uruli.
 Although Gandhian principles were central to Manibhai's work, he believed the rural poor can benefit from scientific advances During his work at the Nature cure ashram, Manibhai self-taught himself aspects of horticulture and cattle breeding.